eduardapontel/subscription-club/README.md

 - **HTML Structure**:
   The webpage is structured using distinct sections:
   - `#hero`: The captivating introductory section.
-  - `#info-section`: Detailed information about the subscription.
+  - `#info-section`: Information about the subscription.
   - `#kit`: A showcase of the subscription kit.
   - `#subscription`: Call-to-action for signing up.
   - `footer`: Concluding details and links.